 Which is the Best Stationary Bike to Buy?

 If you would like to purchase a stationary bike for your home gym, there are a lot of options.
 You can choose between fan bikes, spin bikes, or traditional stationary bikes.
 There are also stationary bicycles that come with virtual display monitors, where your workouts will become much more interactive.

 The top of the line stationary bike is the Peloton stationary bike, but there are tons of great options if you don’t want to spend $2,000.

-If you want a basic indoor stationary bicycle that doesn’t have too many features but is comfortable for frequent use, I think the best stationary bike to buy is this Yosuda Indoor Bicycle:
+If you want a basic indoor spin bike that doesn’t have too many features but is comfortable for frequent use, I think the best spin bike to buy is this Yosuda Indoor Bicycle: